What to do in Valletta? The 13 must-see sights in Malta’s capital

 Although not strictly part of Valletta, a visit to the Three Cities is a must and is often conveniently combined with a day in the capital.
 Malta’s three cities are Cospicua (Bormla), Senglea (L-Isla) and Vittoriosa (Il-Birgu) — fortified towns located on the eastern side of the Grand Harbour and considered a historical treasure worth exploring.

-Vittoriosa, also known as Birgu, is the oldest and offers iconic sites such as the Fortress of Saint Angelo and the Maritime Museum.
+Vittoriosa, also known as Birgu, is the oldest and offers iconic sites such as Fort St Angelo and the Maritime Museum.
 Senglea, also called Isla, is distinguished by its majestic church, its picturesque promenade and the charming Gardjola Gardens.
-Finally, Cospicua, known as Bormla, is the largest and boasts a rich naval history, with attractions such as the Second World War Museum and the photogenic Jardins des Recoins.
+Finally, Cospicua, known as Bormla, is the largest and boasts a rich naval history, with attractions such as the Second World War Museum and its photogenic gardens.

 You can easily reach the Three Cities from Valletta by ferry, departing from the Barrakka Gardens area.
 The journey takes about 15 minutes, giving you the chance to enjoy unique panoramic views of the coastline and Valletta from the sea.
 Valletta Ferries fares are €2.00 for adults for a one-way daytime trip and €3.80 for a return; children’s fares are €1.00 and €1.50 respectively.